9 Great Tips to Crush Your Next Long-Haul Flight

 Set Your Watch, Trick Your Mind

-The first thing I do when I step on a long flight is set my watch to my final destination’s local time.
+The first thing I do when I step on any long flight is set my watch to my final destination’s local time.
 It may seem simple, but it can make a huge difference.
-By setting your watch to the time, you can start to convince yourself.

 Live by the time on your watch.
 Sleep based on the time of your destination, not where you’re leaving from.
 If you can time things out well, eat when it’s time to eat.
-It’s a great way to start adjusting early to beat jet lag.

 Get Lounge Access